Babunator/Learning-python/Pyhon basics/string.md

 # [] We use this for index
 # This is useful for lists
 ```
+* string[start : end : step]
+* start : We provide the starting index.
+* end : We provide the end index(this is not included in substring).
+* step : It is an optional argument that determines the increment between each index for slicing.
+* Negative Indexing also possile to access characters from the end of a string

 #### Converting DataTypes
 * We use built-in functions to convert the data types.